 At Greenleaf Behavioral Health Hospital, we recognize that having generalized anxiety disorder can have a grossly negative impact on a person’s life and have therefore developed treatment options specifically designed to address and treat the specific symptoms of this illness.
-We make it our goal to provide clients who are suffering from GAD with the tools they need to overcome those symptoms and find the relief they need in order to move past this trying time in their lives.
-Greenleaf is a 71-bed hospital dedicated to providing the highest quality of care for adults and adolescents between the ages of 12 and 17 in a comfortable and welcoming environment.
-Our facility has undergone a complete renovation, including adding brand new furnishings to all of our units.
-This remodel allows us to proudly offer care in a modern and clean atmosphere that is conducive to meeting the needs of our clients in the least restrictive environment possible.
+We make it the goal at our treatment center for anxiety to provide clients who are suffering from GAD with the tools they need to overcome those symptoms and find the relief they need in order to move past this trying time in their lives.
+Greenleaf is a 103-bed hospital in Valdosta dedicated to providing the highest quality of care for adults and adolescents between the ages of 12 and 17 in a comfortable and welcoming environment.

 If you have a child or loved one who is suffering from generalized anxiety disorder, you may be feeling frustrated and helpless as to what you can do to help him or her.
 You may be confused as to why there has been a decline in his or her occupational performance.
 You may feel hurt or isolated as your loved one seems to become more withdrawn as he or she attempts to deal with the symptoms he or she is facing.
 While it can be painful to watch your loved one going through these struggles, there are things that you can do to help aid in the treatment process.
 The following are some examples that may be beneficial as you work with your loved one towards getting him or her the help that he or she needs:

-- Look into possible treatment options, and help your loved one find a qualified mental health professional with whom he or she can work.
+- Look into possible treatment centers, and help your loved one find a qualified mental health professional with whom he or she can work.